-A student who withdraws 61 days or more prior to the begin date of each semester will receive a 100% refund, less the non-refundable confirmation payment, and less the non-recoverable costs from the Partner Institution.
+A student who withdraws 61 days or more prior to the begin date of the Semester/Academic Year Program will receive a 100% refund, less the non-refundable confirmation payment, and less the non-recoverable costs from the Partner Institution.

-A student who withdraws during the 60 days prior to the begin date of each semester will receive a 95% refund of the Comprehensive Fee (Tuition + Program Fee), less the non-refundable confirmation payment, and less the non-recoverable costs from the Partner Institution.
+A student who withdraws during the 60 days prior to the begin date of the Semester/Academic Year Program will receive a 95% refund of the Program Fee, less the non-refundable confirmation payment, and less the non-recoverable costs from the Partner Institution.

-WITHDRAWAL ONCE SEMESTER HAS STARTED
+WITHDRAWAL ONCE PROGRAM HAS STARTED

-A student who withdraws after the semester starts will forfeit:

-- Non-refundable confirmation fee - 5% of the Semester Comprehensive Fee (Tuition + Program Fee) - Pro-rated portion of the remaining semester fee until 60% of the semester has elapsed. - Weekends are included in counted days, except when they are part of a scheduled period of nonattendance of five days or more, such as spring break. - 0 No refunds will be calculated after 60% of the semester has elapsed. - Non-recoverable costs from the Partner Institution will be deducted from the calculated refund.
+A student who withdraws after the program starts will forfeit the non-refundable confirmation fee, 5% of the Semester Program Fee and the non-recoverable costs from the Partner Institution.
+Refund of the remaining Semester Program Fee will be determined on a daily pro-rata basis until 60% of the semester has been completed.
+No refunds will be calculated after 60% of the semester has elapsed.
+Weekends are included in counted days, except when part of a scheduled period of non-attendance of five days or more, such as spring break.